newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/detective-employees.md

 industryId: "detective"
 webflowType: "individual-license"
 licenseCertificationClassification: ""
+summaryDescriptionMd: >
-summaryDescriptionMd: "All staff working in your detective agency must be registered before they can be scheduled for work.
+  All staff working in your detective agency must be registered before they can be scheduled for work.

-All New Jersey (NJ) private detective agencies are required to mail in employee registrations to the NJ State Police Private Detective Unit within 48 hours of fingerprinting new employees."
+  All New Jersey (NJ) private detective agencies are required to mail in employee registrations to the NJ State Police Private Detective Unit within 48 hours of fingerprinting new employees.
 ---

 ---